 See the library reading list for this module (Canterbury)

 On successfully completing the module students will be able to:

-2 demonstrate the capability to make sound judgements in accordance with the basic theories and concepts in the following areas, whilst demonstrating a reasonable level of skill in calculation and manipulation of the material;
+2 demonstrate the capability to make sound judgements in accordance with the basic theories and concepts for single-variable calculus, vectors, and matrices, whilst demonstrating a reasonable level of skill in calculation and manipulation of the material;

-3 apply the underlying concepts and principles associated with basic single-variable techniques in several well-defined contexts, showing an ability to evaluate the appropriateness of different approaches to solving problems in this area.
+3 apply the underlying concepts and principles associated with basic single-variable calculus techniques and matrix operations in several well-defined contexts, showing an ability to evaluate the appropriateness of different approaches to solving problems in this area.

 University of Kent makes every effort to ensure that module information is accurate for the relevant academic session and to provide educational services as described.
 However, courses, services and other matters may be subject to change.
 Please read our full disclaimer.